Middle ear infection is a bacterial or viral infection that may cause earache, temporary hearing loss, and fluid discharge.

 You should never use cotton buds to clean your ears or your baby’s ears, or put anything into the ear that has not been prescribed by a doctor, as the eardrum is delicate and can be easily damaged.

-The risk of middle ear infections in babies can be reduced by keeping rooms warm and dry, ensuring a smoke-free environment and breast feeding for as long as possible (preferably longer than six months).
+The risk of middle ear infections in babies can be reduced by keeping rooms warm and dry, ensuring a smoke-free environment, and breast feeding for as long as possible (preferably longer than six months).
+If bottle-fed, babies should be held in an upright position while being fed.
 Showing older children how to blow their nose properly can also help prevent ear infection.
-Children's vaccinations should also be kept up to date.
+Children's vaccinations should be kept up to date.

-Taking precautions to avoid catching a cold or flu will also reduce the risk of developing a middle ear infection.
-This can be achieved by washing hands frequently, not sharing eating and drinking utensils, covering the mouth when sneezing, and getting a seasonal flu vaccination.
+Taking steps to avoid catching a cold or flu will also reduce the risk of developing a middle ear infection.
+This can be achieved by washing hands frequently, not sharing eating and drinking utensils, covering the mouth when coughing or sneezing (using a disposable tissue or covering your mouth with the crook of your arm), and getting a seasonal flu vaccination.

 The use of a nasal decongestant during a cold, influenza, or sinusitis, may also help to prevent an ear infection.